 Once you have earned the Companion Pass, it kicks in immediately and you retain it through the end of the following year.
 You are even allowed to change your designated companion 3 times per calendar year.
 This means 4 different people can be listed as your companion at different times of the year if you choose.

-In addition to the points you earn through flying with Southwest Airlines, all of the spending you put on any of the 3 co-branded Southwest credit cards will earn points that count toward the 125,000 you need for the Companion Pass.
+In addition to the points you earn through flying with Southwest Airlines, all of the spending you put on any of the 5 co-branded Southwest credit cards will earn points that count toward the 135,000 you need for the Companion Pass.
 Plus, cardholders get a 10,000-point boost towards Companion Pass qualification each year (these points are not redeemable).

-Earning Southwest credit card sign-up bonuses even counts toward the 125,000 points.
-This means that getting just 1 of these cards and earning the sign-up bonus could potentially get you over halfway there!
-If you get 2 of them, you might even be able to earn the Companion Pass just through sign-up bonuses (note: see above that since April 5, 2018, you cannot get more than one consumer card at the same time, however, can get one consumer and one business card).
+Earning Southwest credit card welcome offers even counts toward the 135,000 points.
+This means that getting just 1 of these cards and earning the welcome offer could potentially get you over halfway there!
+If you get 2 of them, you might even be able to earn the Companion Pass just through welcome offers.

 This is a fantastic benefit for anyone who plans to travel regularly with a companion to any of Southwest’s destinations.
 Being able to book a flight and fly 2-for-1 (just pay taxes and fees on your companion’s ticket) can make taking vacations easy.

-While this will be more important to those who fly regularly, particularly for business travel, the Southwest Rapid Rewards® Priority Credit Card, Southwest Rapid Rewards® Premier Credit Card, and the Southwest Rapid Rewards Premier Business Credit Card can both help you earn A-List and A-List Preferred status with Southwest.
+While this will be more important to those who fly regularly, particularly for business travel, the Southwest Premier card, Southwest Priority card, Southwest Performance Business card, and Southwest Premier Business card can both help you earn A-List and A-List Preferred status with Southwest.